freer4/ef-vue-crust/README.md

 `_modified`

 Returns a bool, indicating if this record has been changed locally since it was loaded. **Fair warning:** I haven't tested this much yet.

+TODO: this has an issue where initial setting of FK arrays within populate is async thanks to the watch, so it triggers _modified

 ---